mukhsia/JobAppTrackr_Frontend/README.md

 1. Run `npm install`
 2. Run `npm start`

+## Hidden requirements

+1. User Password requirement: requires a digit & minimum length is 8
+2. User Email requirement: Needs to be unique.

 # Stretch Goal/ Potential TODOs

 1. Adding Toasts or some notification system to notify the user of success/ failures/ errors.